mpiorowski/rusve/README.md

 # Rust microservices with Typescript SvelteKit using gRPC deployed on Fly.io

+# Big changes comming to this project in a days.
+Want to make it more completed with much more really helpfull sections, like Stripe integration, or ready to use github actions deployment to Fly.io or GCP.
+Keep a watch on this :)

 If You have any questions, feel free to ask them in Discussions or Issues.
 I hope this will be helpful :).

 For now this project will be the one that i will try to keep up to date and update it with new functionalities.
 SvelteKit + Rust is an perfect combo for me now :)